 Difference Between Orthogonal and Oblique Cutting

 - Today We Will Discuss the Difference Between Orthogonal and Oblique Cutting.
-Metal Cutting or Commonly Known as Machining Is the Most Common Phenomenon Used in Manufacturing Industries.
+Metal Cutting, Commonly Known as Machining, Is the Most Common Phenomenon Used in Manufacturing Industries.
 Every Product, Big or Small, Undergoes a Machining Process to Get the Final Product.

 - So the Knowledge of Basic Types of Metal Cutting Is Most Important.
 If We Talk About Metal Cutting, Two Terms Come to Our Mind Orthogonal and Oblique.

 - These Both Are the Metal Cutting Machine, Which Is Purely Depending on the Feed Angle and Cutting Direction of the Tool.

 There are two types of this orthogonal and oblique cutting.

 - Orthogonal Cutting Is a Type of Cuttings in Which the Cutting Tool Is Perpendicular to the Direction of Motion. the Chip Flow in This Cutting Is State-Of-The-Art.

 - This Type of Cutting Has a Lower Life Cutting Capacity in the Tool.